WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib/README.md

 This is an array, with an object:
 - **tag** (type: array of string): The title of the chart
 - **data**: Another object with:
-- **labels** (type: value table of type “string”): Represents the labels associated with the values (for example, “January” will be displayed below the value “10”, thus label[i]=values[i]);
+  - **labels** (type: value table of type “string”): Represents the labels associated with the values (for example, “January” will be displayed below the value “10”, label[0]=values[0]);
   - **values**: Represents the values to display in the chart (this is an array of tables with values ​​of type number int), if you want to display several graphs, simply add another table in the initial table.

 **The different chart types: bar, line, point, pie...**